ddmitov/perl-executing-browser/README.md

 ## Security
 **PEB security principles:**
-* PEB executes with no sandbox local Perl 5 scripts in its application directory.
-* Users have full access to their local data using PEB.
+* PEB executes with no sandbox local Perl 5 scripts in its application directory and users have full access to their local data.
 * PEB does not need administrative privileges, but does not refuse to use them if needed.
-* Trusted and untrusted content are not mixed together in one browser window.
+* Local and web content are not mixed together in one browser window.
-  Trusted content is any content originating from the local pseudodomain ``http://local-pseudodomain/``.
-  Untrusted content is any content not coming from the local pseudodomain.
+  Local content is any content coming from the file:// protocol or the local pseudodomain.

 **Hard coded security features:**
 * PEB can not execute Perl scripts from remote locations.
-* If untrusted page is called from a trusted one,
+* If web page is called from a local page,
   it is automatically displayed in a separate browser window.
-* If untrusted JavaScript is called from a trusted page,
-  a warning message blocks the entire browser window until user goes to the start page to restore local Perl scripting.
-* Local Perl scripts can not be started from untrusted pages.
+* Local Perl scripts can not be started from web pages.
-* Files or folders can not be selected with their full paths from untrusted pages.
+* Files or folders can not be selected with their full paths from web pages.
 * Cross-site scripting is disabled for all web and local pages.

 **[Optional security feature based on compile-time variable](#security-compile-time-variable)**